swilgosz/hanamimastery/data/articles/why-all-apis-are-inconsistent.md

 So what are the other options?

-### I'm a teapot
+### I'm a teapot (418)

 Well, there is one, an especially interesting solution I would be eager to implement in a real application, even though this one is also designed for a different use case.
 It's a `teapot` 418 status code.

 ![Teapot (418) status code](/images/articles/why-all-apis-are-inconsistent/teapot.jpeg)

-I've used it already when I've shown [how to untangle API endpoints in your applications](/episodes/7-untangle-your-app-with-dry-monads).
+I've used it once just for fun already, when I've shown [how to untangle API endpoints in your applications](/episodes/7-untangle-your-app-with-dry-monads).

 The teapot status code had been invented as an **April Fools' joke in 1998** and as you can imagine, it's not often used due to that fact.
+Honstly, I'd not use it either except maybe my personal projects, when I would just like to have fun and put a smile on users actually using my API.

-However, applications are using it sometimes, mostly to prevent automated queries, scrapping data, or creating a lot of random resources.
+However, **applications DO use it sometimes**, mostly to prevent automated queries, scrapping data, or creating a lot of random resources.

 The thing is, that server refused to do something because of a reason known to the server - not because the user input is broken or invalid.

-When you want to make a coffee, using a teapot, you may return `404`, as `POST /teapot/:id/brew?drink_type=coffee`, sever can refuse that, because the allowed drinks to brew view teapot is a tea only.
+When you want to make a coffee, using a teapot, you may return `418`, as `POST /teapot/:id/brew?drink_type=coffee` can be refused by the server, because on the list of allowed drinks to brew view teapot is the tea only.

-This is a business rule defined on the server.
+**This is a business rule defined on the server.**

 When you want to publish an article that is already published, it's the same situation.
 The server has internal business rules defined that prevent you from changing its state.
 You could think then, that the 418 status code is the best matching candidate for this use case!